 The NHS stands at a crossroads.
 For more than 60 years Britain has enjoyed a National Health Service that strives to be comprehensive, accessible and high value for money.
-Now, government reforms threaten both the ethos of the NHS, and the planned and equitable way in which it delivers care to patients.
+But government reforms threaten both the way in which the NHS cares for people and the values it is founded on.

-At the heart of the changes is the creation of a market that welcomes profit-driven international corporations who answer to shareholders, not patients.
-This market will compel hospitals and health professionals, who have traditionally cooperated to deliver healthcare, to compete with each other and with the private sector.
-Far from supporting the NHS, the private sector is in competition with it, and is already draining away resources and staff.
+The threat is based on the creation of a market for profit-driven companies that answer to shareholders, not patients.
+This makes hospitals and health professionals, who have traditionally cooperated, compete with each other and with the private sector.
+The private sector is in competition with the NHS and is already breaking it apart.

-- Income and profits will increasingly come before patient needs and clinical considerations.
+- Income and profits will increasingly come before what is best for the patient.

-- Greater inequalities in healthcare will get worse.
+- Inequalities in healthcare will get worse.
 Profitable services and those who can afford to pay for them will attract money at the expense of unprofitable ones.

-- Forced market competition among NHS hospitals and primary care will break up the NHS as a network of collaborating bodies that share resources and information.
-Our integrated NHS GP service will be lost.
-There will be winners and losers, with some units and even entire hospitals having to close.
-We are already seeing job losses and bed closures in NHS hospitals.
+- There will be winners and losers, with some units and even entire hospitals having to close.
+We are already seeing job losses and bed closures.

-- Even more of the new money allocated to health will be diverted to shareholders and company profits, and wasted on the huge administrative costs associated with establishing and running a market.
+- Even more of our money allocated to health will be diverted to shareholders and company profits, and wasted on the costs of establishing and running a market.
 Which was not voted for, or agreed by the British public.

-The situation is grave.
-The value of the NHS is immense and cannot be mirrored by the private sector.
-It must be kept in public hands, serving the interests of all patients and the broader public, not the private healthcare industry.
+The value of our NHS is immense and cannot be mirrored by the private sector.
+It must be kept in public hands, not given in pieces to the private healthcare industry.